 In particular, Section 7 of RFC 3986 [RFC3986] describes general security considerations for URIs, while [RFC3987] gives those for IRIs.
-The definition of an individual scheme should note which of these apply to the specified scheme.
+The definition of an individual scheme should note which of these apply to the specified scheme, in addition to any more schemespecific concerns.